Baungarten-CINVESTAV/HW_TI_Encryption/HTML_Docs/source/Chapter_6.rst

    :scale: 70%
    :align: center

-   Fig. 7.2: As shown in the image, color-coded signals enhance visualization: Yellow represents AES I/O, Orange depicts DES I/O, Purple indicates Data/Key/Output registers, Green signifies Wishbone signals, and Red marks GPIO ports.
+   Fig. 7.2: As shown in the image, color-coded signals enhance visualization: Yellow represents AES I/O, Orange depicts DES I/O, Purple indicates Data/Key/Output registers, Green signifies Wishbone signals, and Blue marks GPIO ports.

 Notice the alignment of GPIO ports with values provided by the RISC-V processor when encryption matches the expected encrypted value.
 This synchronization demonstrates the correct functioning of the encryption process.